 |Certificates of Deposit|| ||$1 for all terms|

-Western Alliance Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-Western Alliance Bank does not have the best savings rate, which means you should think about looking elsewhere for banks that deliver more return for your money.
+Western Alliance Bank offers several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+Western Alliance Bank does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Western Alliance Bank's CD rates are fair in comparison to the average U.S. bank.Back to Overview
+Western Alliance Bank's CD rates are fair compared to other U.S. banks.Back to Overview

 Find a Western Alliance Bank Near Me

-Western Alliance Bank has 39 locations across the U.S.Back to Overview
+Western Alliance Bank has 39 branches in the U.S.Back to Overview